 2. Probability Theory

-The probability of event X happening given the occurrence of probability Y is expressed as P(X|Y).
+The probability of event X happening given the occurrence of probability Y is expressed as P(X|Y.)

-For instance, if we have a deck of 52 cards and draw a red card, the probability of that card being a four is P (Four|red) = 2/26 = 1/13.
+For instance, if one draws a red card from a deck of 52 cards, the probability of that card being a four is P (Four|red) = 2/26 = 1/13.ย

-When two circumstances like X and Y are dependent, the probability of both occurring is: P (X and Y) = P(X) × P (Y given X).
+When two circumstances like X and Y are dependent, the probability of both occurring is: P (X and Y) = P(X) ร P (Y given X.)

-The concept of permutation
+The Concept of Permutation

 Two ways of working out probability are combinations and permutations.